 Whether you are an avid birdwatcher or it is your first time to do so, there are many viewpoints around where you can do this ultimate Puerto Viejo activity.

 Some of the many species waiting to be discovered by you are the northern boat-billed herons, rufous kingfishers, and Swainson toucans.
 Start your tour early and get to see birds that can only be spotted in the morning.

 The key to enjoying birdwatching in any part of Costa Rica is to hire a naturalist guide.
 This way, you are sure to have ample knowledge of the beauties you’re looking at, giving you more opportunities to appreciate nature and diversity.

 6. Join a Rio Pacuare White Water Rafting Tour

-Rio Pacuare is a 180-kilometer long river which is highly regarded as one of the best spots in the world to go White Water Rafting.
-During your trip to Puerto Viejo, Costa Rica, be sure to book a rafting tour to this Carribbean river.
+Rio Pacuare is a 180-kilometer long river that is highly regarded as one of the best spots in the world to go White Water Rafting.
+During your trip to Puerto Viejo, Costa Rica, be sure to book a rafting tour to this Caribbean river.

 Rio Pacuare has class III and IV rapids – definitely not for the faint-hearted, but tame enough to be tried for the first time.

 Before you can even compose yourself, one rapid after another engulfs the best in you.
-Make sure your endurance and willpower is in check that day, because you will definitely be needing them in white water rafting along Rio Pacuare.
+Make sure your endurance and willpower are in check that day because you will definitely be needing them in white water rafting along Rio Pacuare.